Harryabad/AutoStamp/README.md

  - Stamp.pdf is the stamp used

  Future Improvements:
-    - As the program pastes one PDF onto another the Approval stamp is always in the same location.
+    As the program pastes one PDF onto another the Approval stamp is always in the same location.
 I've tried to keep this out the way but on some documents this can overlay text.
+-

-    - Unable to do a Dynamic Stamp (add Date & Time).
+    Unable to do a Dynamic Stamp add Date & Time.
 This may have to be added separately in Python.

 Feedback Appreciated